katur/blogsite/README.md

 and click on the listed blog names to browse their posts.
 In the view showing paginated blog posts, select the links on the right to filter by author and/or tag.
+You should also see a link on the right for the current blog's RSS feed.
 To see a post in its entirety and to comment on it (through Disqus), click on the post title.